ax42/slack-attachment-exporter/README.md

   * Requires at least Python 3.6
   * Requires Slacker https://github.com/os/slacker
   * Doesn't paginate its calls (so if your channel has > 1000 files it won't download them all)
+  * Also doesn't do throttling or other niceties

 PRs welcome if you would like to improve this.